ronnieaban/FinalSheets/README.md

     https://api.ronnieaban.workers.dev/?spreadsheetId=1AhRiyMazpSLJBoJ7l32jyLQwZVdCkAJC6_UbL-mTxE8&sheetName=Kalimantan

 **Features:**
  - Utilizes the Google Sheets API to fetch data based on provided parameters.
  - Transforms the retrieved data into a standard JSON format.
  - Allows easy integration into web applications or services requiring dynamic data from Google Sheets.

+**How to Get API Key and Share Google Sheets:**
+1. Make Google API Key
+2. Share your google sheets

 **How to Deploy:**

-1. Install Wrangler and configure it with your Cloudflare account.
-2. Run wrangler publish to deploy the script to Cloudflare Workers.
+Put this code in the Cloudflare Worker, save and deploy

 **Important:**
  - Ensure that the Google Sheets API key is correctly set in the script.